 Soil Excavation Monitoring

-During excavation activities at the Site, an Environmental Professional should be present to monitor subsurface soil conditions, brief construction crews on soil handling and safety issues, and assist in soil classifications and handling decisions.
+During excavation activities at the Site, the General Contractor or an assigned qualified party shall be present to monitor subsurface soil conditions and brief construction crews on soil handling and safety issues.
+The Environmental Professional shall be called in to assist in soil classifications and handling decisions if soils are encountered that differ from the anticipated conditions, as described below.

 Site personnel shall examine excavated materials continuously for visual and/or olfactory evidence of petroleum or other impacts that may indicate Group 2 or Group 3 soil.
 Visual evidence will include but is not necessarily limited to the following: